datadryad/dryad-app/documentation/submission_flow.md

 3. Review before submit
     * Missing required data shown
     * Review display
-    * Private-for- peer-review can be set
+    * Private for peer review can be set
     * Accept license
 4. Submission
     * Update metadata with DataCite for the submitted item